TL;DR: Upload an image and copy the dominant color HEX/rgb values with coverage percentages — useful for extracting brand colors from a logo.

 Extract dominant color palette from images online for free — upload any image and get HEX codes, rgb() values, and percentage coverage for the top colors.
 Perfect for designers extracting brand colors or building UI themes.

 Using Image Color Palette doesn't require an account, an email address, or a paid plan.
-Your file is held in temp memory only for the duration of processing, then permanently unlinked.
+Your file is held in isolated temporary storage only for the duration of processing, then permanently unlinked.
 No watermarks, no upsells, no behavioural tracking.

 We downsize the image to 400×400 for speed, then run a fast octree quantization to find the N most-dominant colors.
 Percentages are based on pixel coverage.